GrinonBarrett/Taksidos/To Do.md

 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
 * Add a spell beginning with J
 * Create a Grigori, a fiendish giant creature.
+* Create Coxal Flyer, a skeletal creature composed of the pelvis and spine of a humanoid.
+The hips grow large and become wings for it.
+It uses the spine tail as a club weapon as it flies by.
+WIll be weak.

 Next update:
 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).